 - Demonstrated commitment to supporting student success, basic needs, and academic achievement and success in fostering innovation in academic and workforce programming.

-- Experience working with an elected Board of Trustees or equivalent.
+- Experience working with an elected board of trustees or equivalent.

 Personal and Professional Characteristics

-- Is aware of their cultural background and how it influences perceptions, values, and practices, and affects and shapes the relationship with students and staff.
-Holds self and others accountable, admits mistakes, and learns from them.
+- Is aware of own cultural background and how it influences perceptions, values, and practices, and effects and shapes the relationship to students and staff.

-Demonstrates outstanding communication skills with clarity and approachability; listens openly and deeply and consistently exercises strong emotional intelligence in all interactions with staff, faculty, students, external stakeholders, and the greater community.
+- Listens openly and deeply, and consistently exhibits strong emotional intelligence in all interactions with staff, faculty, students, external stakeholders, and the greater community.

-Has a clear commitment to a collegial environment and inclusion in important decision-making processes.
-Exhibits a collaborative leadership style with all constituent groups to accomplish critical institutional objectives.
+- Has a clear commitment to a collegial environment and inclusion in important decision-making processes.

-- Embraces diversity, equity, and inclusion in all its forms as a district-wide value.
+- Embraces diversity, equity, and inclusion in all its forms as a districtwide value.

 - Understands how instruction, student services, academic support services, business and administrative services, and technology interface to effectively support student learning and other institutional processes.